-Group Supervision of Group Psychotherapy
+Group Supervision of Access & Crisis Work

-Supervision of Outreach
+Group Supervision of Community-Based Internvention

 Group Supervision of Supervision

-This weekly 2-hour seminar is designed to span abroad range of interns’ learning needs during the internship year.
-Utilizing a combination of case presentations, session recordings, discussion of readings, didactic presentations, and agency data, the seminar exposes interns to in-depth and intensive training in core competencies and related areas over the course of the year: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
-To address growth in these core competencies, the Intern Seminar incorporates a number of modules throughout the year.
+Facilitated by CAPS staff members (and occasionally local community professionals), this weekly 2-hour seminar is designed to span the broad range of interns’ learning needs during the internship year.
+Incorporating a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), interns receive training in core competency areas, including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
+To address growth in these core competencies, the Intern Seminar incorporates several modules throughout the year.